 These choices helped visitors explore without feeling lost or overloaded.

-We collaborated with BIG on story-driven aesthetic cues — cinematic typography, mysterious imagery, controlled use of motion — to evoke the feel of Secret Cinema without revealing spoilers.
+I collaborated with BIG on story-driven aesthetic cues - cinematic typography, mysterious imagery, controlled use of motion - to evoke the feel of Secret Cinema without revealing spoilers.

 Before: Visitors arrived, saw generic event info, and didn’t understand why they should buy a ticket.

-After: Users experience a sense of intrigue and narrative momentum as they scroll — building curiosity and desire to engage.
+After: Users experience a sense of intrigue and narrative momentum as they scroll, building curiosity and desire to engage.

 The redesign turned the website into an immersive portal that feels more like a Secret Cinema journey, not just an informational page.